Louise Clarke Pyrnelle: Works

-Diddie, Dumps & Tot; or plantation child-life, 1882
+Diddie, Dumps & Tot; or Plantation Child-life (1882)

-This novel was noted at the time for its use of the southern black vernacular, a dialect also used by Mark Twain and Joel Chandler Harris, and which was thought to add "authenticity" to writing about the American South.
-The novel offered a nostalgic and romanticized view of antebellum plantation life, and was popular during the 19th and 20th centuries.
+Diddie, Dumps & Tot; or Plantation Child-life was a children's book noted at the time for its use of the southern black vernacular, a dialect also used by Mark Twain and Joel Chandler Harris, and which was thought to add "authenticity" to writing about the American South.
+The novel offered a nostalgic and romanticized view of antebellum plantation life and slavery, and was popular during the 19th and 20th centuries.

+Aunt Flora's Courtship and Marriage (1906)

+The Aunt Flora's Courtship and Marriage (1906) was about a woman enslaved on a plantation, who wishes for a husband.
+Later in the book she marries.

-Miss Li'l' Tweetty, 1917
+Miss Li'l' Tweetty (1917)

-This posthumously published novel describes the childhood experiences of a young girl named 'Tweetty'.
+This posthumously published many years after Pyrnelle's death, the Miss Li'l' Tweetty novel describes the childhood experiences of a young girl named 'Tweetty' and employed a black dialect.
 Like Diddie, Dumps & Tot, its depictions of slavery were uncritical and nostalgic.